jarun/nnn/README.md

 - type `\.mkv` to list all MKV files
 - use `.*` to match any character (_sort of_ fuzzy search)

-To filter entries by substring match:
+There is a program opton to filter entries by substring match.

-    export NNN_PLAIN_FILTER=1

 If `nnn` is invoked as root or the environment variable `NNN_SHOW_HIDDEN` is set the default filter will also match hidden files.